 |

-Keep paragraphs and stories brief, and try not to use “jumps” (stories that continue from one page to another). |
+Keep paragraphs and stories brief, and try not to use “jumps” (stories that continue from one page to another) in print newsletters. |

 |